umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 To help you get started, we have provided a few test cases inside of `imageProcessing.test.ts`.
 It is up to you to define additional tests to check your solution for correctness.
 Please follow the same general syntax of the tests defined for you.

-Checkout the [project testing page](/materials/tutorials/assignments/testing) for information about testing methodology and syntax.
-The [testing guidelines](/materials/guidelines/testing) pages requirements your tests should follow.
+Check out the [project testing page](/materials/tutorials/assignments/testing) for information about testing methodology and syntax.
+The [testing guidelines page](/materials/guidelines/testing) lists requirements your tests should follow.

 ## Programming Tasks